|Elliott Sound Products||Clock Motors & How They Work|

 A clock called the 'Time Machine' uses a geared arm driven by a DC motor to carry balls from a holding tray to the time display (which uses the balls aligned with numbers to display the time).
 The clock itself is regulated using a modified quartz clock movement, and the motor is used purely to perform the hard labour.
 It eats batteries - I have one, and it normally remains stopped because it's too noisy and uses batteries at an alarming rate.
 Although battery usage can be mitigated by using an external power supply, this does not reduce the noise.
 A large number of steel balls clattering around various chutes and channels at 3AM is not recommended listening (the noise really carries too).

-Small DC motors generally use permanent magnets for the stator (the case of the motor), and most commonly use a 3 pole armature (rotor).
+Small DC motors generally use permanent magnets for the stator (inside the case of the motor), and most commonly use a 3 pole armature (rotor).
 Power is delivered to the armature windings by a commutator, a sectored contact system attached to the drive shaft.
 Contact to the commutator is made by brushes.
 These are carbon in high quality motors, but may be phosphor-bronze in some cheap DC motors.

 While it is technically possible to repair these small motors, this will generally only extend to making replacement brushes or cleaning the commutator.
 It is uncommon for them to need rewinding, because the low voltage will rarely (if ever) cause the winding insulation to be damaged.
 Bearings may require attention in older motors, but this may be challenging - to put it mildly.